kolyamba2105/arch-configs/README.md

-# Config files
+# Installation guide

-A set of configuration files that help me to setup my OS the way I want.
+## Basic installation

-## Arch installation guide
+I was following [this video](https://www.youtube.com/watch?v=PQgyW10xD8s&list=PL5--8gKSku16Ncr9H_BAZSzWecjaSWlvY&index=5&ab_channel=DistroTube) to proceed with Arch basic installation, which basically follows the original [Arch installation guide](https://wiki.archlinux.org/index.php/installation_guide).

-### Basic installation
+Most of the stuff will remain the same.
+The only thing that is not covered by the video is `Connect to Internet` part, but it's covered [here](https://wiki.archlinux.org/index.php/Network_configuration).
+I can also generate both `RU` and `US` locales.

-Basically I was following [this video](https://www.youtube.com/watch?v=PQgyW10xD8s&list=PL5--8gKSku16Ncr9H_BAZSzWecjaSWlvY&index=5&ab_channel=DistroTube)...
+## Desktop installation

-### Desktop installation
+[This video](https://www.youtube.com/watch?v=pouX5VvX0_Q) will explain how to install Xorg along with the WM.

 When it comes to GUI setup, first thing we have to take care of is video drivers installation.

-Run the command to determine what video card is in your machine: `lspci -v | grep -A1 -e VGA -e 3D`.
+- `lspci -v | grep -A1 -e VGA -e 3D` - shows what video-card is installed on your machine.

-The output for my machine (Lenovo ThinkPad E580) was this:
+The output for my machine (Lenovo ThinkPad E580) was like this:

 ```
 00:02.0 VGA compatible controller: Intel Corporation UHD Graphics 620 (rev 07) (prog-if 00 [VGA controller])
 	Subsystem: Lenovo Device 5069
 ```

-Run the command that will list all the available video-drivers: `pacman -Ss xf86-video`.
+- `pacman -Ss xf86-video` - lists all the available video-drivers.

 The output for my machine was like this:

 ```